First Eigenvalue of Jacobi operator and Rigidity Results for Constant Mean Curvature Hypersurfaces: The Jacobi--Steklov problem

 We say that $u\in H^1(\Sigma^n)$ is a \emph{Jacobi--Steklov eigenfunction} associated with $\sigma\in\mathbb R$ if $u\not\equiv 0$ is a weak solution of \eqref{eq:Jacobi-Steklov}.
 We denote the corresponding eigenvalues by

-A basic technical point is that, unlike the classical Steklov problem for $\Delta$, the Dirichlet problem for $J$ need not be solvable for arbitrary boundary data.
-To define the Dirichlet-to-Neumann map without domain restrictions, we assume positivity of the first Dirichlet eigenvalue.
+Unlike the classical Steklov problem for $\Delta$, the Dirichlet problem for $J$ need not be solvable for arbitrary boundary data.
+To define the Dirichlet-to-Neumann map without domain restrictions, we assume that the first Dirichlet eigenvalue is positive.

 \begin{definition} Let $\lambda_1^D(J)$ denote the first eigenvalue of the Dirichlet problem

 \end{definition}